Country of Origin

 Two cables with proprietary plugs connect the satellites either cheek to cheek with the mid section (short cable) or maximally 90cm apart for a wider soundstage (long cable).
 An infrared remote controls volume and basic navigation of USB media.
 The soundgil iOS and Android app loops in your smartphone or tablet controller.

 The current input and volume setting is confirmed with the back-lit color-coded logo.
-Cylindrical footers to decouple the cubes from their support surface are included.
+Cylindrical footers to decouple the cubes from their support surface are surcharge options.

 Would you like to download the current image?